Infant Safe Haven Laws - Tennessee

 Citation: Ann.
 Code § 68-11-255

-The facility, any facility employee, and any member of the professional medical community at such facility shall inquire, whenever possible, about the medical history of the mother or newborn and, whenever possible, shall seek the identity of the mother, infant, or the father of the infant.
-The facility shall also inform the mother that she is not required to respond but that the information will facilitate the adoption of the child.
+The facility, any facility employee, and any member of the professional medical community at the facility shall inquire, whenever possible, about the medical history of the mother or newborn.
+The facility shall also inform the mother that she is not required to respond.

 The facility may provide the parent with contact information regarding relevant social services agencies; shall provide the mother with the name, address, and phone number of the department contact person; and shall encourage the mother to involve the Department of Children's Services in the relinquishment of the infant.
 If practicable, the facility shall also provide the mother with both orally delivered and written information concerning the requirements of this section, § 36-1-142, and § 36-2-318 (putative father registry) relating to recovery of the child and abandonment of the child.